JupiterOne/sdk/template/README.md

-The template project hosted [here](https://github.com/JupiterOne/integration-sdk/tree/master/template) provides an simple example of how an integration can be setup.
+The template project hosted [here](https://github.com/JupiterOne/integration-sdk/tree/master/template) provides a simple example of how an integration can be setup.

 ## Development Docs